Revadike/SteamDatabaseBackend/README.md

 # Steam Database Backend

-The application that keeps [SteamDB](https://steamdb.info/) up to date with the latest changes, additionally it runs an IRC bot and announces various Steam stuff in #steamdb and #steamdb-announce on [Freenode](https://freenode.net/).
+The application that keeps [SteamDB](https://steamdb.info/) up to date with the latest changes directly from Steam, additionally it runs an IRC bot and announces various Steam stuff in #steamdb and #steamdb-announce on [Freenode](https://freenode.net/).

+This source code is provided as-is for reference.
+It is highly tuned for SteamDB's direct needs and is not a generic application.
+If you plan on running this yourself, keep in mind that we won't provide support for it.

 ## Requirements
 * [.NET Core](https://dot.net)